 MEME is a collaboration between University of Nottingham Malaysia and Department of Wildlife and National Parks of Peninsular Malaysia (PERHILITAN).
 It was founded in year 2011 by Prof Ahimsa Campos-Arceiz who has been researching Asian megafauna, particularly elephants, for more than 15 years now.

-MEME’s general aim is to develop an evidence-based approach to the conservation of Asian elephants in Peninsular Malaysia.
+MEME’s general aim is to use science to develop an evidence-based approach to the conservation of Asian elephants in Peninsular Malaysia.
 Our specific objectives are to:

 Conduct useful research for elephant conservation